Zinc in the Diet: Functions, Benefits and Key Fact

 What is Zinc and Why Is It Important?

-Benefits of Zinc for the Immune System
+Zinc and the Normal Function of the Immune System

 Zinc and Skin Health